hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 9
 # Teaching Frustration:  not enough pins!

 This is not necessarily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.
+The Arduino ML kits have 14 avalable pins.

 # My solution 1 (Pins): <br>
 Use the expensive but more powerful ($105 USD) Arduino PortentaH7 with 28 pins and potentially up to 160 pins<br>